getpelican/pelican/docs/index.rst

 Pelican
 #######

-Pelican is a simple weblog generator, written in Python.
+Pelican is a static site generator, written in Python.

 * Write your weblog entries directly with your editor of choice (vim!) in reStructuredText or Markdown